Gjoko Hadžievski

-He coached teams from Bulgaria (CSKA Sofia, Vihren Sandanski), Greece (Kastoria, Doxa Drama), Azerbaijan (FK Baku), Japan (Júbilo Iwata), Saudi Arabia (Najran SC), and North Macedonia.
+He coached teams from Bulgaria (CSKA Sofia, Vihren Sandanski), Greece (Kastoria, Doxa Drama), Azerbaijan (FC Baku), Japan (Júbilo Iwata), Saudi Arabia (Najran SC), and North Macedonia.

 Playing career

-Club

 He played for Teteks and Pelister.

 Managerial career

 Hadžievski started his coaching career at FK Pelister.

 He resigned as coach for FK Vardar in summer 2003, and Zoran Stratev took his position.

 Between March 2004 and December 2005, he was the coach of Doxa Drama.

 Between August 2006 and February 2007, he was the coach of Vihren Sandanski.

-Hadžievski was hired as coach of FK Baku in summer 2007.
+Hadžievski was hired as coach of FC Baku in summer 2007.

 On 31 October 2007, he was named as caretaker coach of Azerbaijan, as Shahin Diniyev resigned.

-He won the Azerbaijan Premier League title with FK Baku in 2009.
+He won the Azerbaijan Premier League title with FC Baku in 2009.

 In December 2014, Hadžievski again become a coach of FK Pelister, but in May 2015, after a relegation of Pelister from the Macedonian First League, Hadžievski was resigned as a coach.

+On 30 September 2023, Hadžievski once again became the manager of Saudi club Hajer.